photoprism/photoprism-docs/docs/setup.md

 !!! info
     Your image files won't be deleted, modified or moved.
 We might later update metadata in XMP sidecar files to sync with Adobe Lightroom.
 You should still be careful as this software is not stable yet.
-    A JPEG representation might be created for RAW, PNG, BMP, GIF and TIFF images in order to render thumbnails.
+    A JPEG representation might be created for RAW, HEIF, TIFF, PNG, BMP and GIF images in order to render thumbnails.
 You can enable read-only mode to prevent this completely.

 Now open http://localhost:2342/ in a Web browser to see the user interface.
 The default password is "photoprism".